th-we/deskflow-wiki/Quick-start-companion.md

 ### On Linux: Error related to `pip` or `venv`

 On some Linux distros, `pip` and `venv` are not included with Python by default.
-The dependencies will try to resolve this, but if this fails you'll need to install these to use the dependencies script.
-Alternatively, get the packages command from `config.yml` file and run it manually.
+The dependencies script will try to resolve this, but if this fails you'll need to install these to use the dependencies script.

+If you're still having problems running the dependencies script, you can get the packages command from `config.yml` file and run it manually.

 ## Configure step